 Enstilar® (calcipotriene and betamethasone dipropionate) Foam is indicated for the topical treatment of plaque psoriasis in patients 12 years and older.
 Gently rub in Enstilar Foam to affected areas once daily for up to 4 weeks.
 Discontinue use when control is achieved.
-Instruct patients not to use more than 60 grams every 4 days.
+The maximum dose should not exceed 60 grams every 4 days.

 IMPORTANT SAFETY INFORMATION